-(1) An application for admission to an Honours award course shall be lodged in accordance with the required procedures and in a form and at a time determined by the Director, Student Services.
+(1) An application for admission to an Honours award course shall be lodged in accordance with the required procedures and in a form and at a time determined by the Director of Student Administration Services.
 A late application may be considered in exceptional circumstances and at the discretion of the relevant Head of School.

 (2) An applicant shall seek admission to an Honours degree program as:

-(3) An Honours degree candidate may convert from full-time to part-time candidature, and vice-versa, with the approval of the relevant Head of School, who shall also determine on a pro-rata basis a revised statement of the due date for completion of the requirements of the Honours award course.
-The Head of School will notify Student Services of the revised completion date.
+(3) An Honours degree candidate may convert from full-time to part-time candidature, and vice-versa, with the approval of the relevant Honours Course Coordinator, who shall also determine on a pro-rata basis a revised statement of the due date for completion of the requirements of the Honours award course.
+The Honours Course Coordinator will notify Student Administration Services of the revised completion date.

-(4) Admission to an Honours award course shall be at the discretion of the relevant Head of School, and shall be subject to the availability of appropriate supervision.
+(4) Subject to clause (5), admission to an Honours award course shall be approved in accordance with the Delegations Rule Schedule A on advice from the relevant Honours Course Coordinator, and shall also be subject to the availability of appropriate supervision.

 (5) Before being admitted to candidature in an Honours award course, an applicant shall: